jilion/blog.jilion.com/README.md

 ## Publish your post

-1. CDNize the assets URLs.
-ProTip: replace `{{site.s3_assets_url}}` with `{{site.cdn_assets_url}}` in your post.
-2. Preview your post in staging to ensure all is good (see above for instructions).
+1. Preview your post in staging to ensure all is good (see above for instructions).
-3. Once the post is validated.
+2. Once the post is validated.
 Merge your branch into master: `gco master && gm my-awesome-new-post`
-4. Deploy to Heroku: `gp production && open http://blog.jilion.com`
+3. Deploy to Heroku: `gp production && open http://blog.jilion.com`
-5. Enjoy and don't forget to tweet about the post!
+4. Enjoy and don't forget to tweet about the post!

 ## Additional resources